sampoder/climatator/journal/_posts/2020-09-22-source-evaluation.md

 The seventh is [Somini Sengupta](https://www.nytimes.com/by/somini-sengupta) explores how climate change affects communities through long form journalism.
 Her work has won her a George Polk Award.

 All of the writers have credentials and have gained the respect of thousands of readers.
 They all have a lot of experience in journalism, with their specialties being in climate and science reporting.

+### Accuracy

+The information provided by this source is verifiable and provable.
+I know this as I have been able to verify it through the referenced studies.
+For all the factual information logged in my research journal I have also fact checked them to confirm their legitimacy.

+The authors have also linked the sources of all their studies used, this allows me to verify the sources and adds more legitimacy.

+### Objectivity

+The information is based primarily with facts, however, the factual explanations have been entwined with analysis that is more opinion based.
+I must be careful when using the source to separate the two as whilst they both have value they need to be distinguished between.

+The factual information is verifiable through the linked studies as well as independent fact checking, this ensures that they are accurate and truthful.

+The opinion pieces do have bias as any opinion piece has, however each point is based on verifiable.
+The NYT has a slight political bias, leaning to the “left” according to allsides.com’s blind surveys [(view)](https://www.allsides.com/news-source/new-york-times).

+The piece provides viewpoints from a diverse set of 7 different authors, so it certainly covers multiple point-of-views.

+### Currency

+This article series began on Apr 19, 2020, and lasted for seven days.
+This date was provided by the publisher.
+I’m not sure about the latest time it was updated, however, it is now on the homepage for the NYT’s climate reporting so it is likely still maintained.

+This means that the information is fairly relevant to the current subject, with current affairs being provided by other sources.
+This means it can be applied in my project.

+### Value

+This source was incredibly valuable during my research process and will be valuable for my project.
+It was one of the first sources that I turned it to, and it provided me with a broad overview of the climate change situation.

+For my project, it clearly defines takeaways that we can all learn from the current situation which I can transfer to my educational materials for my project.
+It also provides me with very clear factual information that I can communicate to my audience.